As we saw in our first study on Discerning the Guidance of the Holy Spirit, many times we ask ourselves: “How can I know

 - The third way is to Love the Truth of Scripture and maintain honesty with ourselves and with Yahuwah, as we have discussed here in this article.

-As we saw in our first article “4 Keys to Discerning the Guidance of the Holy Spirit”, the Holy Spirit’s guidance comes to us in order to reveal to us the light of Father’s pathway, so that we can freely choose to walk in His ways — His statutes, judgments, and commandments.
+As we saw in our first article “4 Keys to Discerning the Guidance of the Holy Spirit”, the Holy Spirit’s guidance comes to us in order to reveal the light of Father’s pathway, and so that we will have His strength to choose to walk in His ways — His statutes, judgments, and commandments.

 But we must desire with all our heart the Scriptures’ instruction and counsel.
 This means being teachable, and willing to follow the authority and guidance of God’s Word.
 If we are teachable, we will also be willing to unlearn man-made [false] religious doctrines, and walk away from practising them!

-Sometimes all we need to do is take a ‘baby step’ in obeying Father’s WORD, and then He will supply us with even more grace and understanding.
+Sometimes all we need to do is take a ‘baby step’ in obeying Father’s WORD.
+He will then supply us with even more grace and understanding.

 Let us recall, as we said in our first article, that the Holy Spirit’s guidance is like the ‘lighthouse in the storm’ during times of uncertainty.

-When we begin to heed the counsel of the Holy Spirit, which is always in agreement with the written Scriptures, then we will discover that Yahuwah’s pathway is not vague or hazy.
+When we begin to heed the counsel of the Holy Spirit, which is always in agreement with the written Scriptures, then we discover that Yahuwah’s pathway is not vague or hazy.
 His pathway is very clear and definite, and it shines brighter and brighter as we draw near to the time of our Saviour’s return (Proverbs 4:18).

 More and more, we will find that regardless of the trials and difficulties, the wisdom and counsel that comes from the Holy Spirit is altogether true, righteous, and perfect (Psalms 19:7-11).

 But the confident knowing of the Holy Spirit’s wisdom and guidance comes only as the result of earnest, patient prayer, and the study of Yahuwah’s written Word, and truly loving to be a “DO-er” of Yahuwah’s WORD!